California to double participation in pop-up gear trials

 California is set to double participation in a pilot program testing the use of pop-up fishing gear for harvesting Dungeness crab a move that conversation groups say will lower the risk of whale entanglements in fishing gear.

-Nineteen commercial California Dungeness crab fishers took part in the 2024 trials, testing a variety of alternative crabbing gears that don’t rely on vertical lines endangered humpback whales tend to be entangled by.
+Nineteen commercial California Dungeness crab fishers took part in the 2024 trials, testing a variety of alternative crabbing gears that don’t rely on vertical lines to avoid entanglement issues with humpback whales – which are still listed as endangered in parts of the Pacific.

 While the industry has been hesitant to accept the new gear types, participants in the 2024 pilot program were quick to praise the initiative, claiming the gear was effective.